kfrostare-Templates/teamwork_template/README.md

 ##### PR Checklist
 The team will make use of the below checklist to make sure all pull requests are clean.
 This checklist should be looked through by the PR's owner(s) before asking team for a review.

-* Is the code in all files properly formatted?
+* Double check formatting
-* Is the naming standards correct?
+* Double check naming standards
-* Is there functionality for each line of code?
+* Double check functionality for each line of code/check for commented code and spaces/debuggers
-* How is the test coverage?
+* Double check test coverag
-* Does the title coexist with the user story?
+* Double check title and user story
-* Does the link go to the correct user story?
+* Double check links to user story
+* Re-run all tests locally

 #### Accessability